 Beckham and Owen shut down in Shizuoka

-Michael Owen had given England the lead that day, but the Liverpool ace later revealed he hadn’t trained all week because of a tight groin and wasn’t able to do things at full pace.
-England lost 2-1 after Sven-Goran Eriksson bemoaned: “We couldn’t keep the ball.”
-Not easy to do with two world-class crocks.
+Michael Owen had given England the lead that day, but the Liverpool ace later revealed he hadn’t trained all week because of a tight groin.
+Little wonder the Three Lions lost 2-1.

 Vincent Kompany gets some rearranged face time

-The likeable Belgian defender isn't the luckiest with injuries, so you can hardly blame the man when he plays on.
+The Belgian defender isn't the luckiest with injuries, so you can hardly blame the man for trying to play on.
 In a 2013 World Cup qualifier, the unfortunate stopper crashed into Serbian keeper Vladimir Stojkovic after going up for a corner and coming off worst.

-Despite later being diagnosed with a broken nose, a cracked eye socket and mild concussion, the Manchester City star returned to play out the last 60 minutes as Belgium won 2-1 to take first place in the group.
-Kompany took to Twitter to post his new face with the message: "What wouldn't you do for your country hey?”
-Commendable bravery, even if FFT really can’t recommend playing with a concussion.
+Despite later being diagnosed with a broken nose, a cracked eye socket and mild concussion, the Manchester City star returned to play out the last 60 minutes as Belgium won 2-1 to take top spot in the group.

 Ally Maxwell cannae move but wins the cup